Chavalit Yongchaiyudh: Political career

-Premiership
+Premiership (1996–1997)

 Following the Royal Decree of Parliament Closure a general election was held on 17 November 1996.
 Chavalit's New Aspiration Party won the most seats.
-With the support of five coalition parties—National Development, Social Action, Thai Citizens', Liberal Integrity and Mass Party—Chavalit was appointed by royal decree as the 22nd Prime Minister of Thailand on 25 November 1996.
+With the support of five coalition parties — National Development, Social Action, Thai Citizens', Liberal Integrity and Mass Party — Chavalit was appointed by royal decree as the 22nd Prime Minister of Thailand on 25 November 1996.
 However, during his premiership he encountered pressure from many political movements, who forced him to resign on 6 November 1997, in the midst of the Asian financial crisis.

 On 14 May and 15 May 1997, the Thai baht, which was then pegged to the US dollar, was hit by massive speculative attacks.
 Chavalit announced he would not devalue the baht, but in July 1997 the government had no choice but to devalue the currency.
 This sparked the Asian financial crisis, due to the Thai government's failure to defend the baht against international speculators.

 At the time, Thailand had acquired a burden of foreign debt that made the country effectively bankrupt even before the collapse of its currency.

 Thailand's booming economy ground to a halt amidst massive layoffs in finance, real estate, and construction, resulting in huge numbers of workers returning to their villages in the countryside and 600,000 foreign workers being sent back to their home countries.
 The baht devalued swiftly and lost more than half of its value, and the Thai stock market dropped 75% in 1997.
 Due to this crisis, Chavalit stepped down in November 1997.

 According to some observers, King Bhumibol Adulyadej distrusted Chavalit as he saw him as a threat to his so-called "network monarchy", an informal alliance of politicians and officials favoured by the palace.